lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic1_TLFramework.md

 - Create learning strategies
 - Select and prepare learning materials
 - Integrate discussion and reflect elements
-- Create AI-Powered Class Summary Generator
+- Create AI-Powered Class Summary

 ### C. Preparation of Assignments and Exams
 *Creating opportunities for practice, application, and evaluation*